technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

     the custom OME template to all messages sent from the Contoso finance team.
 This process may take a few seconds to complete.

-**```New-TransportRule -Name "Encrypt all mails from Contoso Finance team" -FromScopeInOrganization -FromMemberOf "Contoso Finance Team"-ApplyRightsProtectionCustomizationTemplate"Finance Department" -ApplyRightsProtectionTemplate Encrypt```**
+**```New-TransportRule -Name "Encrypt all mails from Finance team" -FromScope InOrganization -FromMemberOf "Contoso Finance Team" -ApplyRightsProtectionCustomizationTemplate "Finance Department" -ApplyRightsProtectionTemplate Encrypt```**

 ![BrokenImage](./media/image47.png)